19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (A) the period commencing on the day she becomes lawfully married to the child’s natural father and ending on the last day of the period of 8 weeks commencing on the day of her confinement; and

-(B) one or more further periods, not exceeding 48 days in the aggregate, as agreed to by her and her employer, which shall be within the period of 12 months commencing on the day of her confinement; or
+(B) one or more than one period each of such duration as agreed between the employee and her employer but in aggregate no shorter than as reckoned in accordance with Part I of the Schedule or 48 days, whichever is the lower, all of which must be taken within the period of 12 months commencing on the day of her confinement; or

 [28/2008 wef 31/10/2008]

+[Act 26 of 2013 wef 01/04/2014]

-(iii) if she becomes lawfully married to the child’s natural father after the period of 8 weeks commencing on the day of her confinement, one or more periods commencing on or after the day she becomes lawfully married to the child’s natural father, not exceeding 48 days in the aggregate, as agreed to by her and her employer, which shall be within the period of 12 months commencing on the day of her confinement.
+(iii) if she becomes lawfully married to the child’s natural father after the period of 8 weeks commencing on the day of her confinement, one or more than one period each of such duration as agreed between the employee and her employer but in aggregate no shorter than as reckoned in accordance with Part I of the Schedule or 48 days, whichever is the lower, all of which must commence on or after the day she becomes lawfully married to the child’s natural father and be taken within the period of 12 months commencing on the day of her confinement.

+[Act 26 of 2013 wef 01/04/2014]

 [28/2008 wef 31/10/2008]

-[9/2007 wef 01/03/2007]

-[Act 12 of 2013 wef 01/05/2013]

 (1E) Subject to subsection (3A), sections 9A and 12E and any regulations made under section 20, every female employee who —